Young man holding snowball with wife.

 The biggest benefit of the snowball method is that paying off the smallest debt first gives you your first success at the earliest possible time.
 Paying off your first debt feels amazing, and it’s just the sort of mojo that can help you feel good about the sacrifices you’re making to clear your debts.

 Let’s face it.
-Getting out of debt isn’t easy.
+Getting out of debt isn’t easy, whether you choose to do it with the debt snowball, debt consolidation, or debt resolution.
 If you feel like you’re working like crazy but hardly making any progress at all, we feel you.

 The joy of a payoff can make your hard work feel so worth it, and that’s why the snowball method is a popular choice for people who are serious about getting rid of their debts.